Neo-Ciber94/next-controllers/README.md

    }
    ```

+## Babel (Optional)

+By default the `NextJS` will [detect the decorators](https://nextjs.org/docs/advanced-features/compiler#legacy-decorators) and use the ``SWC`` compiler to compile the code.
+In case of requiring `babel` you should also add this to enable the decorators:

-2. Add or modify a `.babelrc` file with the following content:
+1. Add or modify a `.babelrc` file with the following content:

    ```json
    {